Jibincl/Using-AWS-Secrets-Manager-and-Ansible-Vault-to-encrypt-a-sensitive-data-file-and-keep-its-password/README.md

 ## Conclusion

-In this repo, we discussed about encrypting an ansible file with "ansible-vault" and keeping the vault password in AWS secretsmanager.
+In this repo, we discussed about encrypting an ansible files having sensitive informations with "ansible-vault" and keeping the vault password in AWS secretsmanager.
 Feel free contact if you have any concerns about the subject.